Reno Criminal Justice Programs

 Bachelor of Arts in Criminal Justice

-This program offers three specializations: general criminal justice, pre-law, or community policing and problem solving.
+The bachelor's degree program is available as its own major with a 120-credit requirement.
+A law and justice specialization is also available.
 Regardless of specialization, students learn about major aspects of the criminal justice system, including courts and the judicial system, correctional agencies and law enforcement agencies.
 Optional internships are available.

 Master of Arts in Criminal Justice